WPBP/WordPress-Plugin-Boilerplate-Powered/plugin-name/README.txt

 === Plugin Name ===
-Contributors: (this should be a list of wordpress.org userids) Donate link: http://example.com/
+Contributors: (this should be a list of wordpress.org userid's) Donate link: http://example.com/
 Tags: comments, spam (maximum 12)
-Requires at least: 4.6
+Requires at least: 4.7
-Tested up to: 4.7
+Tested up to: 4.8
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Requires PHP: 5.3

 Here is a short description of the plugin.
 This should be no more than 150 characters.
 No markup here.